stratapp/stratapp-website/_blog/strategy-tree-edit-view.md

 date: 2019-12-12 18:30:58 +1000
 layout: blog
 title: strategy tree edit view
-sub_heading: Easily build your strategy and plans out as a cascading tree hierarchy.
+sub_heading: How to build your strategy as a tree, to achieve genuine org-wide collaboration and radical transparency.
-  Assign security visibility, owners and members to each card, and in one click access everything you need to.
 video_id: pZmVtouWzGg
 banner_image: ''
 slug: strategy tree edit view
 seo_title: strategy tree edit view
-seo_description: Strategy tree edit view.
-Easily build your strategy and plans out as a cascading tree hierarchy.
-Assign security visibility, owners and members to each card, and in one click access everything you need to.
+seo_description: How to build your strategy as a tree, to achieve genuine org-wide collaboration and radical transparency.
+Cascade your strategy as a logical tree.
 feature_image: ''

 ---